 Why do ordinary people vote to return to office undemocratic incumbents?
 New survey experiments in several countries suggest that many voters are willing to put their partisan interests above democratic principles—a finding that may be key to understanding democratic backsliding.

 Ukraine's Post-Maidan Struggles

-Ukraine has made remarkable progress since the EuroMaidan Revolution, but war with Russia, economic hardship, and what voters see as unkept promises are fueling discontent.
-A comic actor’s triumph in the free and competitive 2019 presidential race reflects distrust of establishment elites and a deep desire for change.
+A comic actor’s triumph in Ukraine’s free and competitive 2019 presidential race reflects distrust of establishment elites and a deep desire for change.

 Within Ukraine, Russia’s 2014 invasion has generated unprecedented pressures to impose restrictions on speech.
 While international norms allow some censorship during wartime, some of Ukraine’s new media and cultural policies raise risks not only for its democracy, but for its security as well.

 The norm of ballot secrecy, although widely accepted in principle, is often downplayed and loosely defined in practice.
 As policy makers weigh new electoral options such as postal and internet voting, a better understanding is needed of secrecy’s many aspects and requirements.

 Three decades after sub-Saharan Africa joined the “third wave,” democracy’s ability to endure has been established in many countries, but its quality remains a grave concern.

 Data from the latest wave of the Afrobarometer survey show that Africans’ demand for liberal democracy remains high.
 The problem lies in lagging supply.